 It wasn’t enough for Lindsay to back out of the deal, but according to her dad, she did want backup.

 “She said ‘I asked Jason, he’s going to be there.’
 That put me at ease.
 Jason is 6’3″, 240 pounds, ex-semipro hockey player — an intimidating presence if he wants to be,” said Jeff Buziak.
 (It’s possible Lindsay just told her Dad this information to keep him from worrying.
-Sometimes children will lie to their parents to keep them from worrying.
+Sometimes children will tell a white lie to their parents to keep them from worrying.
 There were reports from other’s including an employee from re/max that stated Jason was not supposed to be at the house at 5:30, he was supposed to meet Lindsay after the showing.
 Lindsay had even asked a girlfriend of hers to meet her in the event Lindsay needed her.
-Her girlfriend agreed to but Lindsay never called her.
-So, if Jason was supposed to be with Lindsay at 5:30 pm why would Lindsay ask her girlfriend?)
+Her girlfriend agreed to meet her if Lindsay ended up needing her but Lindsay never called her.)

 And with that plan in place, Lindsay started hunting for houses, finally settling on a brand new three-bedroom-three-bathroom in the town of Saanich.